Stiivi/brewery/README.markdown

 * data quality monitoring
 * data mining (in the future)

-Focus is on understandability and transparency of the process.
+Focus was on understandability and transparency of the process.

 Installation
 ------------

-To install brewery framework type:
+To install original brewery framework type:

     pip install brewery

-To install brewery from sources, you can get it from Github: https://github.com/Stiivi/brewery
+To install original brewery from sources, you can get it from Github: https://github.com/Stiivi/brewery

 More details about installation and requirements can be found at: